ameliaogallo2024/ameliagallo2024/README.md

 # Hi there!
 I'm Amelia Gallo

-I am a sophomore at the University of South Florida, currently transitioning my academic focus from Business Analytics and Information Systems to Criminology.
+I am an incoming junior at the University of South Florida, currently transitioning my academic focus from Business Analytics and Information Systems to Criminology.
 I am passionate about social justice and the legal system.

 # Academic & Career Interests
 * Current Focus: Pursuing a degree in Criminology with a focus on criminal justice reform and legal theory.